 I suggest you choose all four extensions and click the Continue button.

 - Automated Taxes: This extension takes care of tax calculation at every sale.
-In return, the tax rates will not be shown to the customer until he has agreed to finish his purchase (be sure to show your tax rates in a very visible place).
+In return, the tax rates will not be shown to the customer until he has agreed to finish his purchase (be sure to show your tax rates in a visible place).

 Step 6: Connect Your Store With Jetpack to Activate

 The next step during this WooCommerce tutorial is to decide whether you want to connect the WordPress Jetpack extension with your WooCommerce store.
-This step is necessary to enable all the options that you have selected in the previous steps.
+This step is necessary to enable all the options you selected in the previous steps.

 You’re Ready to Start Selling!

 This is the last window of the setup wizard.
 The first part of our WooCommerce tutorial is all but complete.
-The basic WooCommerce configuration is now over and you can start creating your products.
+The basic WooCommerce configuration is now over, and you can start creating your products.

-As a logical step, the wizard shows a shortcut “Create a product” to add your first product to the store.
+As a logical step, the wizard shows a shortcut, “Create a product” to add your first product to the store.
 If you already have a file in CSV format, you can import them and store the entire catalog at once.

 As a recommendation, click Review Settings and see what else you can optimize.